-The Master of Science program in Civil Engineering comprises a minimum of 8 courses (24-25 credits of course work) and a thesis.
-The student has a maximum of 4 semesters to complete the coursework with a grade point average of 3.00, and a maximum of 6 semesters to complete the M.S. program.
+The Master of Science program in Civil Engineering comprises a minimum of 8 courses (24-25 credits of course work), a non-credit graduate seminar course (CE 579) and research studies leading to a Master's thesis.
+The student has a maximum of 4 semesters to complete the coursework with a grade point average (GPA) of 3.00, and a maximum of 6 semesters to complete the M.S. program.

-As part of their coursework, all MSc students are required to complete the following requirements:
+As part of their coursework, all MS students are required to complete the following requirements:

 A) All students must complete the following two courses:

 1. CE 503 Mathematical Methods in Civil Engineering

 2. CE 579 Seminar

 All students are required to complete one course from the FC list.
 These courses either cover basic science topics such as theoretical knowledge of physics, chemistry, biology, mathematics (CE 503 is not included) or engineering mechanics topics.